jdiaz/jdiaz.github.io/_posts/2016-01-11-the-end-of-programming-language-religions.md

 ---
 layout: post
-title: "The End of Programming Language Religions"
+title: "The end of programming language religions"
 date: 2016-01-11
 ---